Discovering Employment Services with Spinal Cord Injury Ontario

 There’s an expression that job hunting is often a job in itself.
 I’ve discovered that this is very true.
 Just like finding the right job, finding the right type of employment services that fit your needs as a job seeker can be challenging.
 Sometimes you have to go through more than one employment organization before you find the right one.

 I was born with mild cerebral palsy.
-I don’t have a spinal cord injury, but I was told that it didn’t matter, I could still become a client at SCIO as long as I had a physical disability.
-I started my intake process with Jenny Gilker, the Employment Information Co-ordinator, and attended a few of her employment workshops.
+I don’t have a spinal cord injury, but I was told that it didn’t matter, I could still become a client at SCIO Employment Services as long as I had a disability.
+I started my intake process with the Employment Information Co-ordinator, and attended a few of their Skills for Success workshops.

 I found the accommodations and disclosure to be the most useful workshop for me.
 Disclosing my disability to employers has always been a tricky thing, especially on job interviews, when a potential employer will meet you for the first time.
 People with special needs often have to worry about discrimination.
 Should I say something?
 What if they don’t hire me because of my disability even if I’m qualified for the job?